thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/importwallet.md

 {% enditemplate %}

-*Example from Bitcoin Core 0.10.0*
+*Example from Dash Core 0.12.2*

 Import the file shown in the example subsection of the `dumpwallet` RPC.

 {% highlight bash %}
-bitcoin-cli -testnet importwallet /tmp/dump.txt
+dash-cli -testnet importwallet /tmp/dump.txt
 {% endhighlight %}

 (Success: no result displayed.)